FeliciaGanthier/Election_Analysis/README.md

 ######*Results*

-The analysis of the election can be seen the photo below.
+The analysis of the election can be seen the both the list and photo below.

+•	Total Number of Votes Cast: 369,711

+•	Total Votes for Each Candidate

+  -	Charles Casper Stockham: 272,892

+  -	Diana DeGette: 272,892

+  -	Raymon Anthony Doane: 11,606

+•	The Percentage of Total Votes for Each Candidate

+  -	Charles Casper Stockham: 23%

+  -	Diana DeGette: 73.8%

+  -	Raymon Anthony Doane: 3.1%

+•	Winner of the Election Based on Popular Vote: Diana DeGette

 ![Election Results](https://github.com/FeliciaGanthier/Election_Analysis/blob/master/Election%20Results.png)